alexb997/design_patterns/Creational Patterns Exercises/FactoryMethodExample/Readme.md

     java -cp src Main
    ```

-This structure ensures that the project is organized and follows best practices for implementing the Factory Method pattern.
+This setup demonstrates how to use the Factory Method Pattern to create shapes with various features and caching.